KilianBonnet/CybersicknessReductionTechniques/README.md

 `SendEmail()` is a public function that should be called to end the experiment result by mail.
 * **Player** is the given player that completed the experiment.
 * **filePaths** is an array of string representing the path to the data file to send attached in the mail.

+### Trail
+Trail is the class used to draw a trail between the current user's position and a given coordinate.
+The given coordinate is usually the position of the next checkpoint.
+The trail script relies on the NavMeshAgent present by default in Unity.
+NavMeshAgent uses a modified version of A* path-finding algorithm.

+`DrawTrail()` should be called whenever you want to create a trail.
+It takes a Vector3 in input: its destination point.

+`UpdateTrail()` and `Update()` work together, every x seconds (that you can specify on the script parameters) it will update the trail shape based on the new position of the user.

+`StopTrail()` stops the trail 👍.